simonmika/magic/README.md

 ```

 #usage
 If you don't specify a target directory, your current location will be used.
+Furthermore, by default, magic will
+currently not scan any folders named __sdk__.
+If you want to analyze SDK files, you must point magic to that
+location directly.
 ```
 ./magic [TARGET DIRECTORY]
 ```